SpaceAudits/Citations/README.md

 <br>Earman, J. and C. Glymour (1980).
 "The Gravitational Red Shift as a Test of General Relativity: History and Analysis."
 Studies in History and Philosophy of Science Part A 11(3): 175-214.

 <br>Dinu, I. (2012).
 "Trouble with Maxwell’s Electromagnetic Theory: Can Fields Induce Other Fields in Vacuum?"
 The Great Science Journal.
+<br>----
+<br>Added
+<br>Wolf, P. and G. Petit (1995).
+"Relativistic Theory for Clock Synchronization and Realization of Geocentric Coordinate Times."
+Astronomy and Astrophysics 304: 653.